aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/3000-create-construct-lib-pipeline-code.md

 }
 {{</highlight>}}

-This creates a CodePipline pipeline with two stages, a source stage linked to the CodeCommit GIT repository, and a CodeBuild project that does the build and release of the transpiled packaged artifacts.
+This creates a CodePipline pipeline with two stages, a source stage linked to the CodeCommit repository, and a CodeBuild project that executes the build and release of the transpiled, packaged artifacts.

 ## Update CDK Deploy Entrypoint